Charlotte Means, D.V.M., ASPCA National Animal Poison Control Center

 Once a diagnosis of zinc poisoning by ingestion is made, treatment can begin promptly.
 Surgical removal of the zinc-containing substance is critical, and blood transfusions, sometimes multiple transfusions, may be necessary.
 In severe poison cases, chelation treatment may be required.
 A chelator is a drug that binds to a metal, such as zinc, and helps the body eliminate it.
 But many chelators can cause significant side effects, including kidney failure, so chelation treatment is prescribed only when it is truly necessary.
 In a case like Molly’s, where the zinc-containing pennies are ingested, surgically removing the coins usually enables the animal’s system to produce new red blood cells, thereby eliminating the zinc naturally and avoiding the need for the chelation treatment.

 Many domestic pets, including cats and ferrets, will readily eat any coins made available to them.
 Interestingly enough, people have also been known to eat pennies.
 In one infamous case, more than 2,000 pennies were removed from the stomach of an adult human.
 Keeping loose change in a jar or drawer and out of the reach of curious pets is one simple way you can help prevent a potentially fatal accident for your companion.

 Luckily, Molly made a full recovery.
-While no one in the Murphy family ever admitted to being 22 cents short, they all made a conscious effort to ensure that the floor was no longer used as a piggy bank, and that their purses and backpacks were placed where Molly couldn’t exploreand eatthe contents.
-Dr. Means is a veterinary toxicologist at the ASPCA Animal Poison Control Center in Urbana, Illinois.
+While no one in the Murphy family ever admitted to being 22 cents short, they all made a conscious effort to ensure that the floor was no longer used as a piggy bank and that their purses and backpacks were placed where Molly couldn’t explore and eat the contents.